 On the other side, we occasionally see tracts like Bill McKibben's recent opinion piece in the Washington Post, "A link between climate change and Joplin tornadoes?
 Never!"
 It is all sarcasm and post-hoc-propter-hoc, without a single number, without citation to any technical backup, without the hint of a model that could link tornadoes to global warming.
 This sort of writing passes for responsible journalism, but one could not pass a remedial critical thinking course with sarcasm in place of actual arguments.
 He is credited with being a scholar in residence at Middlebury, but there is no evidence that he has any scientific training; he's not in a science department there.
 He may be a competent scientist, but no evidence of that turns up quickly in google; in particular, no CV, no educational background.
 Is McKibben capable of numerical solution of partial differential equations, for example?
 Does he know how fragile such computations are?
 We don't know.

 It is possible to find one's way around in science without having credentials; Lord Monckton is an example.
-The issue is not whether someone has a faculty position but whether he can do calculations; some without credentials still calculate accurately, some who can calculate don't.
+The issue is not whether someone has a faculty position but whether he can do calculations; some without credentials still calculate accurately.
+Some with credentials and ability are nevertheless quite biased.

 2011-05-28 ff.

 But those who know a little of the history of religions will recognize environmentalism and global warming instantly as a revival of the aboriginal religion of nature everywhere: In nature religions, your job is to fit into nature naturallly, disturbing nature as little as possible.
 Nature religion offers remedies and rituals to restore the balance of nature when it is disturbed.
-History and historical religions don't work that way, and there are other possible basic life orientations than just toward nature and history.
+History and historical religions don't work that way.
+There are other possible basic life orientations than just toward nature and history, but philosophy of religion is off-topic here.
+My point is merely that global warming has all the marks of a religion pretending to be science.

 Christopher C. Horner, The Politically Incorrect Guide to Global Warming and Environmentalism, Washington: Regnery,2007.